samerkhair/FSLClassificatin/README.md

 - Optimizer:
   - The optimizer is responsible for updating the model's parameters based on the computed gradients during backpropagation.
   - In this case, the Adam optimizer is used with the model's parameters and the specified learning rate.
-  - Adam is an adaptive optimization algorithm that adjusts the learning rate for each parameter individually, based on the first and second moments of the gradients.
   - It is a popular choice due to its efficiency and effectiveness in a wide range of problems.

 **We initialized the hyperparameters, including the batch size, learning rate, and number of epochs, based on values obtained from a tutorial that trained a similar model on a different dataset.
 Although these initial values were not specifically tailored to our dataset, they provided a good starting point for our experiments.
 It is worth noting that the model achieved a high accuracy even with these initial hyperparameter values, indicating the potential effectiveness of the architecture.**